CJones770/tractography-pipeline-restore/Pipeline/README.txt

             sed 's#deb https://#deb [signed-by=/usr/share/keyrings/nvidia-container-toolkit-keyring.gpg] https://#g' | \
             sudo tee /etc/apt/sources.list.d/nvidia-container-toolkit.list

-and subsequently restarting the docker daemon with sudo system (or systemtcl) docker restart
+and subsequently restarting the docker daemon with sudo system (or systemtcl) docker restart (depending on how you have installed docker).

-(the above steps were pulled from the official Nvidia website at https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)
+** The above steps were pulled from the official Nvidia website at https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker **

 This pipeline is designed to run in a docker container that mounts a subject directory and five output directories from the host machine.